mahdithejedi/docs/PYTHON/DesignPatterns/Creational/Builder/README.md

 we make a base class do the same stuff there and extend it in the base classes

+what acctually happend here is in Builder design pattern focues is on create complex object step by step  <small>[source](https://stackoverflow.com/a/757773/9651641)</small>

 [It’s especially useful when you need to create an object with lots of possible configuration options.](https://refactoring.guru/design-patterns/builder/python/example)

 ### Examples